 While avocados are by no means a miracle cure, they can contribute to a balanced, healthy diet, which could help you reduce your chances of getting breast cancer.

 In a review of research on the potential health benefits of avocados,

-The review concluded that the phytochemicals in avocados make them potentially beneficial for cancer prevention.
+The review concluded that the phytochemicals (active chemical compounds in plants) in avocados make them potentially beneficial for cancer prevention.
 Still, there is very little research on breast cancer itself.

 But avocados would be considered part of a diet that is beneficial for breast health.
-One example of a healthy diet is the so-called Mediterranean diet, which involves daily vegetables, fruits, nuts, and whole grains, and eating lean proteins just a few times a week.
+One example of a healthy diet is the Mediterranean diet, which involves daily vegetables, fruits, nuts, and whole grains, and eating lean proteins just a few times a week.

 “Women who eat a high animal fat diet have an increased breast cancer risk,” says Smekens.
 “A traditional Mediterranean diet, low in animal fat and high in monounsaturated fats, may explain part of why this particular diet is beneficial for breast health.”

 Avocados are a good source of healthy fats as well as other important nutrients that help maintain overall health.
 Some of these nutritional elements have been shown to be helpful in reducing breast cancer risk.

 “Olive oil and avocados are foods with high levels of monounsaturated fats.
 Previous research has shown reduced risk of aggressive breast cancer in women consuming diets rich in olive oil,” says Smekens.